askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 # Wiring

-* Connect the 'RepRapFirmare Raspberry Pi to SKR Adapter' to the RPI3, connect the adapter to SKR-EXP2 using a 10wires-flatcable and 2x (2x5pins) connectors
+* Connect the 'RepRapFirmare Raspberry Pi to SKR Adapter' to the RPI3, connect the adapter to SKR:EXP2 using a 10-wire-flatcable and 2x (2x5pins) connectors
-* Connect the X-stepper (Craftbot back right stepper) to SKR-XM
+* Connect the X-stepper (Craftbot back right stepper) to SKR:XM
-* Connect the Y-stepper (Craftbot back left stepper) to SKR-YM
+* Connect the Y-stepper (Craftbot back left stepper) to SKR:YM
-* Connect the Z-stepper (Craftbot back middle stepper) to SKR-ZMA
+* Connect the Z-stepper (Craftbot back middle stepper) to SKR:ZMA
-* Connect the E-stepper (Craftbot extruder stepper) to SKR-E0M
+* Connect the E-stepper (Craftbot extruder stepper) to SKR:E0M
+* Connect the X-stop (Craftbot extruder switch) to SKR:X-STOP
+* Connect the Y-stop (Inside Craftbot front right switch) to SKR:Y-STOP
+* Connect the Z-stop (Inside Craftbot back left switch) to SKR:Z-STOP

 # Used firmware